JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

     // Implement drawing}}
 ```

-If the component does not contain child components, then we can directly inherit from LeafRenderObjectWidget, which is a subclass of RenderObjectWidget, and RenderObjectWidget inherits from widgets.
+If the widget does not contain child widgets, then we can directly inherit from LeafRenderObjectWidget, which is a subclass of RenderObjectWidget, and RenderObjectWidget inherits from widgets.
 Let's look at its implementation:

 ```dart
 abstract class LeafRenderObjectWidget extends RenderObjectWidget {